Influence of atomic modeling on electron capture and shaking processes: Results

-\textit{\rn{125}{I}}.
-Seven measurements of the $P_K$ capture probability were performed in the past, listed in [\onlinecite{Bamb77},\onlinecite{DDEP_125I}].
+Seven measurements of the $P_K$ capture probability were performed in the past, listed in Ref. \cite{Bamb77,DDEP_125I}.
 The experimental value in Table \ref{tab:capt_prob} results from their weighted mean.
-The value is largely dominated by a single old measurement from [\onlinecite{Leutz64}] and only a slight dependency in the $\omega_K$ fluorescence yield is expected.
-For this radionuclide, the ``no vacancy'' KLI result is the only one being in good agreement, the other two models predicting a higher K capture probability.
+The value is largely dominated by the measurement from Ref. \cite{Leutz64} and only a slight dependency in the $\omega_K$(Te) fluorescence yield is expected.
+KLI prediction is consistent with the experimental reference, an exceptional agreement considering the small relative uncertainty (0.2\%) of the latter.
+BetaShape result is not consistent but exhibits a disagreement of only 0.3\%.